NordicESMhub/GEO4962/_episodes/03-simple_case.md

 #### What is a netCDF file?

 Netcdf stands for “network Common Data Form”.
-It is self-describing, portable, metadata friendly, supported by many languages (including fortran, C/C++, Matlab, python, NCL, IDL, etc.), viewing tools (like panoply, ncview/ncdump) and tool suites of file operators (in parcitula NCO and CDO).
+It is self-describing, portable, metadata friendly, supported by many languages (including fortran, C/C++, Matlab, python, NCL, IDL, etc.), viewing tools (like panoply, ncview/ncdump) and tool suites of file operators (in particular NCO and CDO).

 #### Inspect a netCDF file